KavyaRayidi/Exploratory-data-analysis/README.md

-# Prediction using supervised ML using iris dataset
+# Prediction using unsupervised ML using iris dataset
 Using Data Science and Business Analytics
 Task for the sparks foundation
-Task - 2 : Pediction using supervised ML using iris dataset
+Task - 2 : Pediction using unsupervised ML using iris dataset